Nexus Mods: History

 In June 2021, in a series of announcements in Nexus's developer forums followed by a lengthy public announcement on July 1, Nexus Mods stated that they would no longer be deleting mods at mod authors' request, but instead retaining archival copies for use in a new Collections feature.
 The initial announcements sparked complaints by numerous mod authors, causing Nexus to allow a one-month grace period for mod authors to either accede to the policy change or pull all of their mods from the site.
-The response by mod-authors has been mixed, with some announcing that they would be pulling or ceasing support for their mods, while others supported the move.
+The response by mod-authors was mixed, with some announcing that they would be pulling or ceasing support for their mods, while others supported the move.

+On June 16, 2025, Robin Scott announced he had sold Nexus Mods to a yet-named buyer, as to step back from the stress of managing the site.
+Scott did not name the new owner but expressed that he had carefully selected them for continuing the site.
+While he will continue to support the site, he planned to give the administrative duties to two long-time moderators of the site.
+The owner was later revealed to be Chosen, a growth-focused gaming company.
+In light of previous statements by Victor Folmann, a co-founder of Chosen, who previously has advocated for in-app purchases, NFTs, and cryptocurrencies, Scott reassured that they are not we’re not planning to introduce aggressive monetization or paid mods to the website.